Jury to hear opening statements in federal hate crimes trial

-A jury of nine White people and three Black people will hear opening statements Monday afternoon in the federal hate crimes trial of three men accused of racist motives in the killing of a 25-year-old African American.
+A jury that included three Black people heard opening statements Monday afternoon in the federal hate crimes trial of three men accused of racist motives in the killing of a 25-year-old African American.

 The jury of 12, plus four alternates, was impaneled Monday morning at the U.S. District Courthouse, 801 Gloucester St., in Brunswick, ending a week-long jury selection process that began Feb.
 7.